Henrietta Howard’s Garden at Marble Hill

 In the early 18th century, ideas about garden design were changing fast.
 Until about 1710, formal gardens had dominated for decades, and from the 1730s a new ‘pastoral’ style, today known as the English landscape garden, took a firm hold.
-The garden at Marble Hill House is a rare surviving example of a garden laid out in a period of transition between these two styles, which also drew its inspiration directly from classical texts and the gardens of ancient Rome.
-Even more unusually, a plan survives showing exactly what it looked like in the lifetime of Henrietta Howard, its creator.
+The garden at Marble Hill House is a rare surviving example of a garden laid out in a period of transition between these two styles.
+Even more unusually, a plan survives showing what it looked like in the lifetime of Henrietta Howard, its creator.

-Emily Parker, English Heritage landscape advisor, explains what makes the Marble Hill garden so important, what we know about it, and how English Heritage plans to restore it.
+Emily Parker, English Heritage landscape advisor, explains what makes the Marble Hill garden so important, and how English Heritage plans to restore it.

 Q: When was the garden at Marble Hill created?